Rss Feed

 A long ownership battle between the City of Manila and the GSIS stalled the planned restoration of the theater.
 It was only in 2004 when both camps agreed to set aside their differences and restore the MET, in coordination with the National Commission for Culture and the Arts (NCCA), Museo ng Maynila, Mr. German Moreno, GSIS and the City Council of Manila, the Metropolitan Theater Restoration Steering Committee was formed.

-Empty seats waiting for patrons
+Empty seats waiting for usual patrons

 It will take years before the MET regain her long lost glory and while that day is still out of sight, I was very lucky to be given an opportunity to have a glimpse of her.
 It is not everyday that I get a chance to enter inside the majestic theater, where every wall is a surprise and every detail is an art.
 The MET will forever be a testament of how great Manila was, and how great Manila can still become.